 If a construction worker gets injured on the job, they can file a workers’ compensation claim.
 They can recover reimbursement for their medical bills and a portion of their lost income.
 If the worker suffered harm due to negligence, such as faulty wiring, they could file a personal injury case in addition to seeking workers’ compensation.

 Construction is one of the deadliest workforces, and each day, countless people suffer injuries.
-If you or a loved one suffered harm in a construction accident, you could entrust your case to an injury lawyer.
+If you or a loved one suffered harm in a construction accident, you could entrust your case to a construction accident injury lawyer.
 They can seek what you need and pursue compensation from the liable party.

 A Construction Worker Could File a Workers’ Compensation Claim